opendatacube/datacube-core/docs/ops/windows.rst

 --------------------

 1. Download and install a standard python release from http://www.python.org/ .
-The :term:`AGDC` supports 3.5 or newer.
+The :term:`Open Data Cube` supports 3.5 or newer.

 .. note::
     If in a restricted environment with no local administrator access, python can be installed by running::